carerix/Cx-WP-Plugin/README.md

 6. Go to the Carerix settings and synchronize all items Carerix
 7. In the list of all messages (posts) you can see which posts have been published in any language

+Use the medium code 'web-XX', where 'XX' is the ICU Locale language.

 The Carerix plugin works perfectly with WPML, one of the best WordPress plugins multilingual.
 The price WPML is worth it, see [WPML](https://wpml.org/)